Jonah Heim Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.92 team ERA ranks eighth among all MLB pitching staffs.
+- The Twins' 3.93 team ERA ranks seventh across all MLB pitching staffs.

-- The righty last pitched on Saturday against the Pittsburgh Pirates, when he threw six scoreless innings while giving up six hits.
+- His last time out was on Saturday against the Pittsburgh Pirates, when the righty tossed 6 2/3 innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.